Civil War Raid

 In the early 20th century, Fulton County faced the challenges brought by the decline of steamboat transportation and the Great Depression.
 However, the construction of the Columbus-Belmont Bridge, connecting Kentucky and Missouri, provided a new avenue for trade and helped revive the local economy.
 Today, Fulton County remains a vibrant community that celebrates its history while embracing new opportunities for growth and development.

-This timeline provides a condensed summary of the historical journey of Fulton County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Fulton County, Kentucky.

 • 1780 - Fulton County, KY was established as a county in the state of Kentucky.